pxlit-projects/project-BenteBussePXL/architecture/architecture.md

 - **Asynchronous**: Event-driven messaging (dotted lines)
 - **Service Discovery**: Dynamic service registration and discovery

+## Communication Between Services
+**US1**: An editor creates a new post.
+- The SPA sends a request to the API gateway
+- The API gateway forwards the request to the PostService Application
+- The PostService Application saves the new post in the PostService database and publishes a message on the eventbus that a new post has been created.
+- The ReviewService Application will catch this messages and create a review request so that another editor can approve or reject the post (async).

+**US2**: An editor saves a post as a draft.
+- The SPA sends a request to the Gateway
+- The Gateway forwadrs the request to the PostService App
+- The PostService App saves the draft post in the PostService DB.

+**US3**: An editor edits the content of a post.
+- The SPA sends a request to the Gateway
+- The Gateway forwards the request to the PostService App.
+- The PostService App updates the post in the PostService DB and publishes a messages on the eventbus that a post has been edited.
+- The ReviewService Application will catch this messages and create a review request for the updated content so another editor can approve or reject the edit (async)

+**US4**: A user can see an overview of published posts.
+- The SPA sends a request to the Gateway
+- The Gateway forwards the request to the PostService App
+- The PostService App returns all of the published posts from the PostService DB.

+**US5**: A user filters a post based on date.
+- The SPA sends a request.
+- The Gateway forwards the request
+- The PostService App returns only the posts that correspond (between) the date from the PostService DB

+**US7**: An editor reviews a post and approves it.
+- The SPA sends a request
+- The Gateway forwards the request
+- The ReviewService App updates the status of the post and publishes a message on the eventbus that the status of the post has changed.
+- The PostService App receives the messages and updates the post and saves it to the PostService DB. (async)

+**US8**: An editor receives a notification when his/her post is approved or rejected.
+- ?

+**US9**: An editor adds a comment when rejecting a post.
+- The SPA sends a request.
+- The gateway forwards the request
+- The ReviewService app updates the status of a post and publishes a message on the eventbus that the status of the post has changed with the comment.
+- The PostService App receives the message and updates the post and saves it to the PostService DB. (async)
+- The CommentService App receives the message and creates a comment on the post and saves it to the CommentService DB. (async)

+**US10**: A user comments on a post
+- The SPA sends the comment to the Gateway
+- The Gateway forwards it to the CommentService App
+- The CommentService App saves the comment to the CommentService DB.

+**US11**: A user can read comments from other colleagues.
+- The SPA sends a request.
+- The gateways forwards the request
+- The CommentService App retrieves the comments from the commentService DB and sends them back with the post.

+**US12**: A user can edits or deletes his/her own comment.
+- The SPA sends the edit/delete request.
+- The Gateway forwards the request.
+- The CommentService App edits or deletes the comment in the CommentService DB.

 ## Data Management
 - Each microservice maintains its own database
 - Ensures data independence